 Hotels and Hostels in Perth

-- The Alex Hotel in Perth is a creative space right in the very heart of the city and in walking distance to the creative highlights and foodie hangouts.
+- The Alex Hotel in Perth is a creative space right in the very heart of the city and within walking distance to the creative highlights and foodie hangouts.

-- There are also many hostels in Perth – in the city centre, alongside ‘backpacker resorts’ and lodges with swimming pools hostels on popular coastal areas such as Cottesloe and Scarborough Beach.
+- There are also many hostels in Perth – in the city centre, alongside ‘backpacker resorts’ and lodges with swimming pools, in popular coastal areas such as Cottesloe and Scarborough Beach.

 Hotels and Hostels in Fremantle

-- Fremantle YHA Prison is a place with a long history – a modern hostel set within the World Heritage-listed former Fremantle Prison built in the 1850s.
+- Fremantle YHA Prison is a modern hostel set within the World Heritage-listed former Fremantle Prison, built in the 1850s.

 Rachel says